milesmcc/OpenSourceLaw/PAPER.md

 ---

 _This article is not legal advice, and nothing in it should be interpreted as such.
 A general familiarity with the fundamentals of computer science and the United States justice system is assumed.
 For case subsections, all factual information is drawn directly from the case proceedings.
-Legal references `look like this`, and cases are linked in their respective headers._
+In-text citations are provided via hyperlinks when available.
+Legal references `look like this`, and case proceedings are linked in their respective headers._

 ---